PaulGilchrist/documents/articles/angular/angular-template-setup-step-by-step.md

 @import '~ngx-toastr/toastr-bs4-alert';
 ```

-19. Optional - App the following to the `Application Imports` section of the file `src/polyfills.ts`
+19. Optional - Add the following to the `Application Imports` section of the file `src/polyfills.ts`

-20. Add the following code to the `AppComponent` to initialize `adalAngular.js`, force login, and send telemetry to `1`Azure App Insights`
+20. Add the following code to the `AppComponent` to initialize `adalAngular.js`, force login, and send telemetry to `Azure App Insights`

 ```js
 constructor(private adalService: AdalService, private appInsightsService: AppInsightsService, private router: Router) {